 In some cases, men have taken both a Sabal supplement and one containing Serenoa.
 Although this is unlikely to be harmful, it is unnecessarily expensive.

 Saw palmetto’s medicinal benefits are obtained from the berries.
 Saw palmetto berry extracts are a traditional herbal medicine used to treat lower urinary tract symptoms in men.

 Saw Palmetto Honey

 Saw palmetto berries are a rich source of fat-soluble sterols (such as ß-sitosterol, campesterol and stigmasterol) plus antioxidant polyphenols, including flavonoids.
-These are used as a traditional herbal medicine to improve symptoms caused by a benign enlargement of the prostate gland (benign prostate hyperplasia, or BPH) and prostate inflammation (prostatitis).
+Saw palmetto berries are a traditional herbal medicine to improve symptoms caused by enlargement of the prostate gland (benign prostate hyperplasia, or BPH) and prostate inflammation (prostatitis).

 BPH causes two types of male lower urinary tract symptoms: obstructive or voiding symptoms and irritative or filling symptoms.

 The obstructive symptoms of BPH include:

 • A weak urinary stream